17 Prettiest Tuscany Villages & Hill Towns in Tuscany + Tips How to Visit in 2022

-Tuscany is a truly Dream Destination, and it is not an easy task to choose the most beautiful Tuscany villages, because there are all amazing.
-So, if your are looking for the best towns in Tuscany to visit during your next trip, you have come to the right place!
+Tuscany is a truly dream destination, and it is not an easy task to choose the most beautiful Tuscany villages, because they are all amazing.
+So, if you are looking for the best towns in Tuscany to visit during your next trip, or if you are searching for Tuscany villages to visit then you have come to the right place!

 After visiting Tuscany a couple of times, I have a piece of advice for you: Whatever you choose to visit Tuscany, you cannot go wrong!
-Every hilltop town or village in Tuscany is so unique, and you find something magical in each one of them.
+Every hilltop town or village in Tuscany is unique, and you will find something magical in each place on this list.
+If you are feeling inspired, you could easily use one of these quotes about Tuscany to describe the fascinating beauty of the Tuscan Region.

 READ MORE: Best way to travel from Rome to Tuscany: Car, train, bus, or private tours